doncabreraphone/retroNode/README.md

 - **Zoom**: Shift + mousewheel to zoom in and out (WIP)
 - **Eraser/Drawing**: Ctrl+Z to erase and draw on the canvas

-## Contribution and Development
+# Get Involved with retroNode

-Contributions to retroNode are highly encouraged.
-If you have suggestions for improvement or have identified bugs, please feel free to submit an issue or a pull request.
-Let's collaborate to enhance retroNode's capabilities for the game development community.
+Got ideas or spotted bugs in retroNode?
+Awesome!
+It really needs your input!
+And, I'd love your help making retroNode even better too.
+Feel free to open up an issue or shoot over a pull request.
+Let's make this tool rock for all of us in game dev.

-## Licensing
+## License Stuff

-retroNode is made available under the MIT License, permitting widespread use and modification.
-For full license details, refer to the LICENSE file.
+retroNode is rocking the MIT License.
+That means you're pretty much free to do whatever with it—use it, tweak it, build on it.
+Just check out the LICENSE file for the legal speak.

-## Acknowledgements
+## Big Thanks

-Special thanks to the open-source community and all contributors who have played a role in the development and refinement of retroNode, making it a valuable tool for narrative-driven game development.
+Shoutout to everyone in the open-source gang and all you cool folks who've contributed to retroNode with your input (Mari, Roy, Fede, Josu, and everyone else).
+Your feedback have been massive in shaping this tool what it is and I hope you stick around for what's next.